a-tabaza/bge_ft_arabic/README.md

 pairs_200.to_parquet('ar-en-200-translated.parquet')
 ```

-To filter further, I checked the original English sentences for language since they had a lot of noise, I used the langdetect library, which is a very simple library that detects the language of a text, it's not very accurate, but it's good enough for this task.
+To filter further, I checked the original English sentences for language since they had a lot of noise, I used the langdetect library.

 ```python
 from langdetect import detect